 Universal Credit’s impact is likely to vary throughout Wales.
 Factors like demographics, population density, access to support services and how long Universal Credit has been in place will all play a part.

-What role do local authorities play?
+The role local authorities played

-What role do housing associations play?
+The role housing associations played

-All Welsh authorities are invited to join.
+All Welsh authorities were invited to join.

 - Blaenau Gwent County Borough Council